 She was also a Member of the Institute for Advanced Study, Princeton, Fulbright Fellow, Distinguished Visiting Scholar at Princeton’s Law and Public Affairs Program (LAPA), Emile Noël Senior Fellow at NYU School of Law, Visiting Scholar at Harvard's Edmond J. Safra Center for Ethics, and the W. M. Keck Fellow in Legal Ethics and Professional Culture at Yale Law School.
 In recognition of her excellence in research and teaching as a faculty member at Toronto, she has received the University's Provostial Merit Increase Award for five consecutive years.
 Her work has appeared in leading law reviews, social science, and political philosophy journals, including the Yale Law JournalJournal of Political Philosophy, Ethics & International AffairsNYU Law Review, University of Chicago Law ReviewYale Journal of Law & the Humanities, Philosophy and Social Criticism, JurisprudencePolitical Theory, Perspectives on Politics, and Theoretical Inquiries in Law

 Beyond contributing to key scholarly debates, she has provided pro-bono consultation to judges, non-governmental organizations, the European Parliamentary Research Services, and the World Bank.
-She is a member of the Board of Trustees of the Association of Members of the Institute for Advanced Study, Princeton; the Advisory Board of the Boundaries, Membership & Belonging program of the Canadian Institute for Advanced Research (CIFAR); and the Advisory Board of the Max Planck-Cambridge Centre for Ethics, Economics, and Social Change at the University of Cambridge.
+She is a former member of the Board of Trustees of the Association of Members of the Institute for Advanced Study, Princeton; the Advisory Board of the Boundaries, Membership & Belonging program of the Canadian Institute for Advanced Research (CIFAR); and the Advisory Board of the Max Planck-Cambridge Centre for Ethics, Economics, and Social Change at the University of Cambridge.
+She sits on the editorial boards of major peer-reviewed journals and book series in her field, and has delivered countless public lectures on her research in a range of academic, policy, and popular venues across the globe.

 In 2014, she was elected Fellow of the Royal Society of Canada.
 In 2015, she became Director of the Max Planck Institute for the Study of Religious and Ethnic Diversity.
-In 2017, she was elected member of the Göttingen Academy of Sciences and Humanities (past famous members include the Brothers Grimm and Gauss the mathematician).
+In 2017, she was elected member of the Göttingen Academy of Sciences & Humanities (past famous members include the Brothers Grimm and Gauss the mathematician).
 In 2019, she was awarded the Gottfried Wilhelm Leibniz Prize, Germany's most prestigious research award, for her groundbreaking work on citizenship and the legal frameworks of accommodation in multicultural societies.
-In 2021, she was appointed the R.F.
-Harney Chair in Ethnic, Immigration, and Pluralism Studies
+In 2024, she was selected to receive the APSA Migration & Citizenship Career Achievement Award—she is the youngest scholar to have earned this accolade.

-Video: Shachar's academic profile, prepared on the occasion of her selection to the Leibniz Prize.
+Video: Shachar's academic profile, prepared on the occasion of her selection to the Leibniz Prize

 Video: Author interview and lecture, "The Shifting Border in the Time of Covid-19